The Last Kids on Earth (TV series): Production

-On September 26, 2017, it was announced that Thunderbird Entertainment's animation studio Atomic Cartoons had optioned the screen rights on Max Brallier's book series The Last Kids on Earth with the intention of producing an animated television series.
+On September 26, 2017, it was announced that the Vancouver-based Thunderbird Entertainment's animation studio Atomic Cartoons had optioned the screen rights on Max Brallier's book series The Last Kids on Earth with the intention of producing an animated television series.

 On February 26, 2018, it was announced that Netflix had given the production a series order.
 Executive producers include Brallier, Scott Peterson, Jennifer McCarron, and Matthew Berkowitz.
 Brallier and Peterson are also expected to write the series as well.
 Production companies involved in the series include Thunderbird Entertainment's animation studio Atomic Cartoons.

 On March 13, 2019, the series cast was announced, including Mark Hamill, Rosario Dawson, Catherine O'Hara, Keith David, Bruce Campbell, Garland Whitt, Montserrat Hernandez, Charles Demers, and Nick Wolfhard as the lead character Jack Sullivan.

 It was initially reported that the series would be released on May 30, 2019, but it instead premiered on September 17, 2019.